cara380nm/princes/flossie.md

 ### Arcane recovery
  * Once a day after a short rest can recover expended slots under level 5 with combined level no more than half of wizard level (rounded up).

+### Manifest Mind
+ * Bonus action to manifest spectral book. or move it 30ft to a space I or it can see
+ * Book sheds dim 10ft light, can hear/see, darkvis 60ft, telepathy with me
+ * Can cast spells using its space/senses, prof bonus number of times per day
+ * Passes through creatures, but not objects.
+It vanishes if passing more than 300ft away.
+ * Resummoning costs a spell slot.

 ### Cantrip Formulas
 Each day can replace one wizard cantrip